ibexa/documentation-user/docs/content_management/translate_content.md

 To edit a draft translation of a content item:

-- In content tree, select a content item and open the **Versions** tab.
-Click a three dots icon next to a draft translation that you want to edit and, in the context menu, click **Edit side-by-side**.
+- In the content tree, select a content item and open the **Versions** tab.
+Click the three dots icon next to a draft translation that you want to edit and, in the context menu, click **Edit side-by-side**.
 - In the main menu, go to **Content** or visit the **My dashboard** page, and go to **Drafts**.
 Find a draft whose source and target languages differ and click **Edit side-by-side**.

 This opens the existing draft in the side-by-side translation view, so you can review and refine a translation without creating a new draft.